M66B/FairEmail/FAQ.md

 If you use the Play store or GitHub version of FairEmail, you can use the quick setup wizard to easily setup a Gmail account and identity.
-The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.
+The Gmail quick setup wizard is not available for third party builds, such as the F-Droid build, because Google approved the use of OAuth for official builds only.

 When using OAuth with multiple Google accounts, other Google accounts probably need to be logged out first.